marketlandscape/marketlandscape.github.io/scale/index.md

 - Elevated Risk (16–20) — conditions become stretched; sensitivity to volatility and adverse moves rises.
 - Excess (21–25) — increasingly speculative environments where fragility dominates despite strong narratives.

-On the altcoin scale, these zones are expressed through practical positioning labels that mirror this progression: entry, scale in, hold, reduce (scale out), and exit.
+On the altcoin scale, these zones are expressed through practical positioning labels that mirror this progression: entry, scale in, hold, reduce / scale out, and exit.

 Within this structure, each zone spans five positions, which indicate how mature the current environment is.
 Early values reflect entry into a zone, mid-zone values typically capture consolidation or digestion where conditions persist without directional progress, and later values signal increasing proximity to a transition into the next zone.